-No special technique is required to use this yeast.
-Directly add this yeast with other ingredients for preparing the recipe.
+No out of the ordinary technique is required to use this yeast.
+Straightforwardly add this type of yeast with other ingredients for preparing the recipe.

 ACTIVE DRY YEAST

-You can’t add this type of yeast directly into your recipes & it needs to be activated prior to its use.
+This type of yeast cannot be added into your recipes directly & it needs to be activated prior to its use.

 How to Activate Active Dry Yeast

-To active this type of yeast, all you need is…
+For activating yeast of this type, all you need is…

 1. Active Dry Yeast

-Between a pich to 1 tbsp depending upon the demand of your recipe.
+Between a pinch to 1 tbsp depending upon the demand of your recipe.

-2. The temperature of water needs to be between 100 and 110 degrees Fahrenheit (37 to 43 degrees Celsius).
-Use thermometer to measure the temperature.*
+- water temperature needs to be between 100 and 110 degrees Fahrenheit (37 to 43 degrees Celsius).
+You can use thermometer to measure the temperature.*

-5. Now add yeast and mix it in water with the help of a spoon.
+- add yeast and mix it in water with the help of a spoon.

-6. Cover the bowl and let the bowl remain safe and sound i.e. untouched for about 10 minutes.
+- cover the face of the bowl and let the bowl remain safe and sound i.e. untouched for about 10 minutes.

-8. If there is nothing so, cover the bowl again and wait for more 5 minutes.
+- If there is nothing as such shown, cover the bowl again and wait for 5 minutes more.

-9**.
-Now if the froth and bubbles are there, your yeast is activated and ready for immediate use.
+- **.
+Now if you find the froth and bubbles there, your yeast is activated and all set for immediate use.

-*If you don’t have thermometer, then just do the guess work.
-Put your finger in water and if it is just lukewarm and you can comfortably place your finger in water, then its ok.
+*No issues if you do not having a thermometer, just do the guess work. dip your finger in water and if feel it to be lukewarm, then its ok.
 You can go ahead.
 Otherwise wait till water is down in temperature.

-All this needs to be done because the temperature of water has an important role in activating the yeast.
-If the water is too cold, the yeast will not be activated.
-And if the water is too hot, yeast may be killed.
+This is required to be done for the reason that the temperature of water has an important role in activating the yeast.
+If the water is too much cold, the yeast is not going to be activated.
+And at the same time if the water is too hot, yeast will surely be killed.

-**Even after waiting for 15 minutes, there’s no froth and bubbles on the top of water, it means your yeast is not activated due to too old or for some other reasons which may include temperature of water or for not following the process properly.
+**Even after waiting for 15 minutes, there’s no froth and bubbles on the top of water, it means your yeast is not activated either due to too much old or for any other reason which may include temperature of water or for not following the process in a proper manner.

-In such a case, discard this lot and make the fresh one.
+In such an eventuality, abandon this lot and make the fresh one.
 Going ahead with the spoiled yeast can also spoil your recipe, your hard work and finally your mood too.